Holyoke School District Office

-Holyoke School District Re-1J covers approximately 540 square miles and educates 600 students K-12.
-The district has two school buildings, a K-6 facility and a 7-12 facility.
-The school also operates an alternative school supporting students in grades 7-12 who are in need of a different method of instruction due to individual circumstances.
-Facilities have long been a source of pride in the community and have recently undergone several improvements in thanks to BEST grants and matching funds from a successful mill levy override election in 2010.
-The mill levy was extended by voters through 2020, passing with 67% of the vote.
+Holyoke School District Re-1J covers approximately 540 square miles and educates around 600 students K-12.
+The district has two buildings, a K-6 facility and 7-12 facility.
+The school also operates an alternative school supporting students in grades 7-12 who are in need of a different method of instruction.

 Holyoke is proud of its diversity.
-The district is one of the few ethnically diverse school districts in Northeastern Colorado with 46% of its students Hispanic and 53% Caucasian, and 25% of the overall school population receives direct services in our ESL program for English Language Learners.
-Nearly half of the school population is eligible for free or reduced price meals.
-The district appreciate diversity and believes in providing the most diverse experiences for students as well which include full-time art, music and PE programs K-12, the most choices for sports in the region, plays, a television studio, and a full Career and Technical Education program and service clubs.
+The district is one of the few ethnically diverse school districts in Northeastern Colorado with almost half of its students Hispanic and the other half mostly Caucasian and other ethnicities, and over 20% of the overall school population receives direct services in our ESL program.
+More than half the school population is eligible for free or reduced price meals.
+The district appreciates diversity and believes in providing the most diverse experiences for students including full-time aft, music and PE programs K-12, the most choices for sports in the region, plays, a television studio, and a full Career and Technical Education program and service clubs

 The community is very proud and supportive of the school district and its accomplishments both academically and in extracurricular activities.
 The community is very generous.
 Several thousands of dollars of gifts are accepted each year and our students feel the support through attendance at our various activities as well.